Survival Cash How Much Do You Need

 When preparing for the worst, having an adequate supply of emergency cash can make all the difference.
 While most Preppers choose to focus on having a stockpile of food, water, and emergency supplies, the fact of the matter is that even a moderate amount of survival cash can help you in a time of emergency.

-Unfortunately, navigating the world of emergency cash can be a difficult chore.
+Navigating the world of emergency cash can be a difficult chore.
 There's lots of advice out there that can be confusing, misleading, or simply unhelpful when you're trying to figure out what's best for your needs.
 To help you out, we'll run through the basics of what you need to know about survival cash.
-We'll talk about why you need emergency cash, how much you should have on hand, where you should store it safely in your home, and any other tidbits of information you should consider.
-Let's get to it.
+We'll talk about why you need emergency cash, where you should store it safely in your home, and any other tidbits of information you should consider.

 These days, most people rarely carry cash because we can use our fancy plastic credit and debit cards to make nearly all of our purchases.
 Let’s be honest with ourselves - credit cards (despite all the bad rap they get for encouraging us to acquire debt) are incredibly convenient ways of making purchases.

 If you had cash on hand, however, you’d be set.
-You could buy the what you need to survive or pay for enough fuel for your car so you can evacuate in an emergency.
-But how much survival cash should one have?
+You could buy what you need to survive or pay for enough fuel for your car so you can evacuate in an emergency.
+But where to store all that survival cash?

 Okay, now you know how much cash you should have on hand, you might be questioning where you should keep it.
 Whenever you’re dealing with large amounts of cash or other valuables, theft is always a concern.
 If your survival cash gets stolen in a robbery, it’s not going to be terribly helpful in an emergency